Andrew Bryniarski

 Andrew Bryniarski (born February 13, 1969) is an American actor and former bodybuilder, best known for portraying Leatherface in the remake of The Texas Chain Saw Massacre and The Texas Chainsaw Massacre: The Beginning, Zangief in Street Fighter, and Steve Lattimer in The Program.

+Early life

+Bryniarski was born in Philadelphia, on February 13, 1969.

 Career

-Bryniarski was visiting a friend in Los Angeles, California, when he was discovered by a talent agent.
+Bryniarski was visiting a friend in Los Angeles, when he was discovered by a talent agent.
 The agent got him a part in Hudson Hawk.
 From then on, he was cast in several films that required his type, a muscular 6 ft 5 in man.